 In addition to listing your cybersecurity skills, it’s essential to demonstrate how you’ve applied them in previous roles.
 Provide specific examples of projects or initiatives you’ve worked on that showcase your skills in action.
 For example, a cybersecurity bootcamp project can showcase your ability to work as part of a cybersecurity team and demonstrate both soft skills, such as your communication ability in a team setting, and hard skills, such as cryptography and program languages like Python.

 Education and cybersecurity certifications are also important components of a cybersecurity resume.
 You should list any relevant degrees, courses, or training programs you’ve completed, as well as any cybersecurity certifications you’ve earned.
-For example, this could include industry-recognized certifications, such as AWS Cloud Practitioner, CISSP, or CEH.
+For example, this could include industry-recognized certifications, such as AWS Cloud Practitioner, CISSP, CEH, or CompTIA Security+.

 If you’ve completed an internship; participated in a cybersecurity competition, such as “capture the flag” featuring cybersecurity puzzles; or have other relevant experience, you should include it on your resume to demonstrate hands-on experience in the field.